All students attending a State University of New York (SUNY) campus are required to have medical insurance coverage which meets certain requirements.

 All international students who are registered for at least one credit at UB are automatically enrolled in the SUNY health insurance plan.
 You will be billed for your health insurance premium along with other university expenses (tuition, fees, etc.) at the beginning of each semester.

-The Student Medical Insurance Office (a division of Sub-Board I, Inc.) manages your health insurance policy and coverage.
-For information about SUNY's health insurance plan for international students, please read the "GeoBlue Student Member Guide".
-Note: This insurance policy does not cover dental or vision care except in case of injury.
+The Student Medical Insurance Office manages your health insurance policy and coverage.
+For information about SUNY's health insurance plan for international students, please read the United Health Care Student Resources Member Guide.
+This insurance policy does not cover dental or vision care except in case of injury, except in certain cases of pediatric care as mandated by the Affordable Care Act.

-You will need to complete the Dependent Enrollment Form and submit it along with payment for your dependents to the Student Medical Insurance Office, 1Capen, North Campus.
+You will need to complete the Dependent Enrollment Form and submit it along with payment for your dependents to United Health Care Student Resources directly.
+You can only enroll your dependents after you have been enrolled by the Student Medical Insurance Office.